 Those who plan on owning for a few years?

 You can resell your Disney Vacation Club, however, if you plan on getting rid of it after a few years, you will probably find yourself selling for less than you bought.
+Now, if you wait longer 5-10 years, then the price will have most likely gone up.
 I bought our first Vacation Club for $65 a point and it now resells for $120 a point and another one I bought at $85 resells for $140 a point.
 If you keep a vacation club for more than 10 years you are likely to sell it for your purchase price or more, which means you only paid annual dues for all those amazing vacations.

 Who should get the Disney Vacation Club?